YLTsai0609/wandb_cheatsheet/README.md

 There are backup hash-key and log automatically generated when you running wandb trial.

+The headline is yulong's question and solution,

+**star** means unsolved.

+# Best Practices

+1. **Projects**: Log multiple runs to a project to compare them. `wandb.init(project="project-name")`
+2. **Groups**: For multiple processes or cross validation folds, log each process as a runs and group them together. `wandb.init(group='experiment-1')`
+3. **Tags**: Add tags to track your current baseline or production model.
+4. **Notes**: Type notes in the table to track the changes between runs.
+5. **Reports**: Take quick notes on progress to share with colleagues and make dashboards and snapshots of your ML projects.

+### Advanced Setup

+1. [Environment variables](https://docs.wandb.com/library/environment-variables): Set API keys in environment variables so you can run training on a managed cluster.
+2. [Offline mode](https://docs.wandb.com/library/technical-faq#can-i-run-wandb-offline): Use `dryrun` mode to train offline and sync results later.
+3. [On-prem](https://docs.wandb.com/self-hosted): Install W&B in a private cloud or air-gapped servers in your own infrastructure.
+We have local installations for everyone from academics to enterprise teams.
+4. [Sweeps](https://docs.wandb.com/sweeps): Set up hyperparameter search quickly with our lightweight tool for tuning.
+5. [Artifacts](https://docs.wandb.com/artifacts): Track and version models and datasets in a streamlined way that automatically picks up your pipeline steps as you train models.

 # 01 keras hello world

 There is a wandb callback for keras :